visgl/deck.gl/docs/README.md

 * Performant rendering and updating of large data sets
 * Interactive event handling such as picking, highlighting and filtering
-* Cartographic projections and integration with major basemap providers
+* Cartographic projections and integration with major basemap providers including Mapbox, Google Maps and ESRI
 * A catalog of proven, well-tested layers

 Deck.gl is designed to be highly customizable.
 All layers come with flexible APIs to allow programmatic control of each aspect of the rendering.
 All core classes such are easily extendable by the users to address custom use cases.